EdvardStudent23/gsm_sim800l_project/README.md

 This project contains a library for working with the SIM800L GSM module using the UART on the STM32 platform in STM32CubeIDE The SIM800L module is used to send and receive SMS, make calls and work with data over a mobile network.
-The goal of a project was to provide a convinient library for connecting and controlling SIM800L via UART, using the AT command standard, and also gives an opportunity to show the result on lcd5110 nokia screen
+The goal of a project was to provide a convinient library for connecting and controlling SIM800L via UART, using the AT command standard, and also gives an opportunity to show the result on lcd5110 nokia screen.

 ----
 ### Prerequisites